Owing money to the IRS isn’t so bad.

 Well … as long as you’re broke, that is.

 Because if you have significant income or assets, the IRS is going to do everything they can to squeeze every last dime out of you.
 (Unless you get help.
-If you’re in Chattanooga and you need help, you’ve come to the right place.)
+If you need help, you’ve come to the right Chattanooga tax advisor.)

 But if you just don’t have much, they can determine pretty quickly that they won’t be able to get much out of you.
 This is especially true if your income falls below a magical set of numbers that the IRS creates every year called the Allowable Living Expenses (ALE).